Tuition Tax Credit

 If there are any leftover credits, can they be transferred to somebody else?

-If you do not have to use your entire tuition, education or textbook credits to reduce your tax to zero, the remaining credits can be transferred to an eligible person, such as a spouse, common-law partner or parent.
+If you do not need your entire tuition credit to reduce your tax to zero, the remaining credit can be transferred to an eligible person, such as a spouse, common-law partner or parent.

-The maximum amount of credits that can be transferred is $5,000, which would work out to a federal tax credit of $750.
+The maximum amount of tuition that can be transferred is $5,000, which would work out to a federal tax credit of $750.

-To do this, you will need to complete tax form T2202A.
+To do this, you will need to complete tax form T2202A by signing and dating the back.
 The person you are giving the credits to should keep a copy of the signed form.
 The form does not need to be filed with the return but must be available if requested by Canada Revenue Agency (CRA).

-Yes, you can carry forward unused tuition, education and textbook tax credits indefinitely.
+Yes, you can carry forward unused tuition indefinitely.
 Any amount not used in the current year and not transferred to an eligible person will get carried forward.

 However, once you are earning sufficient income to use the unused credits, they must be applied to reduce taxes payable.